alexbevi/alexbevi.github.com/_posts/2022-07-04-hello-product-management.markdown

 ## Present

 As much as I've loved my time in Technical Services, as of July 5th my journey moves in a different direction as I step into a new role as _Product Manager, Developer Experience_ focusing on the Ruby Driver and Ruby Language Ecosystem.

 First of all, what is a Product Manager?
 According to [Atlassian](https://www.atlassian.com/agile/product-management/product-manager), _a product manager is the person who identifies the customer need and the larger business objectives that a product or feature will fulfill, articulates what success looks like for a product, and rallies a team to turn that vision into a reality._

-This type of role has me stepping out of my comfort zone a little as I've never worked as a Product Manager in the past, but I am uniquely positioned internally at MongoDB to be successful with a role that advocates for Ruby developers!
+Since this isn't another engineering role I will be stepping out of my comfort zone, but feel I am extremely well positioned internally at MongoDB to be successful with a role that advocates for Ruby developers!
+Since joining the Technical Services team in 2018 I quickly began focusing on [MongoDB Drivers](https://www.mongodb.com/docs/drivers/) focused cases, especially the [MongoDB Ruby Driver](https://www.mongodb.com/docs/ruby-driver/current/) and the [Mongoid ODM](https://www.mongodb.com/docs/mongoid/master/).

 I've been working as a Ruby developer for more than a decade at this point, both as a Software Engineer building commercial applications and as a [Technical Services Engineer](https://www.mongodb.com/blog/post/technical-services-engineering-at-mongo-db-meet-alex-bevilacqua) helping MongoDB customers address production issues within their solutions.
 Heck, I've even [written a book](https://www.packtpub.com/product/redmine-plugin-extension-and-development/9781783288748) covering plugin development for a [Ruby on Rails based project management suite](https://www.redmine.org/).